 Too many employers see young people demanding outrageous sums or working conditions when they start out, but fairness should work both ways.

 If you are paying your children pocket money in return for chores, do them a favour – expect a high standard of work and deadlines to be met without exception.
 You are instilling a work ethic in them that will last a lifetime and future employers will thank you for it!

 Budgeting is one of the most important money skills you’ll ever learn.
 Teaching children to live within their means is hard in this “I want” society, but vital to stay out of debt and save money.
 Teach them how to plan for large purchases and how to increase their income if their eyes are bigger than their financial stomach!

 Even if it’s a dollar each week from pocket money, instil a habit of keeping some money in reserve for rainy days and emergencies.
 Saving is a discipline and a fantastic lifetime habit.
 Studies have also found that having a savings account improves kids’ social-emotional development, regardless of whether the parents are able to deposit money into it.
 It gives them a sense of control over their own lives and a positive outlook.

 Stay in control of your money

-Encourage your children to keep financial independence as youg adults, regardless of their relationship status.
-As they form romantic parnerships, they may be tempted to put all their eggs in one basket and pool finances.
-Whle co-habiting couples need a joint account for joint commitments, it is empowering to have one’s own account, and to keep savings secure.
-Relationships can be temporary, but combined debt or irresponsible spending can have far reaching consequences.
+Encourage your children to keep financial independence as young adults, regardless of their relationship status.
+As they form romantic partnerships, they may be tempted to put all their eggs in one basket and pool finances.
+While cohabiting couples need a joint account for joint commitments, it is empowering to have one’s own account and to keep savings secure.
+Relationships can be temporary, but combined debt or irresponsible spending can have far-reaching consequences.